The Primal Blueprint 21-Day Challenge

 We aim to make the Primal Blueprint 21-Day Challenge as simple and streamlined as possible.
 It’s founded on basic evolutionary principles, but it is a paradigm shift for most people – and paradigm shifts can be scary, daunting things.
 In case you need help with making the transition, we’ve got you covered:

-- The Primal Blueprint 21-Day Transformation Program: For those who really want to succeed and/or need advanced support, we offer a comprehensive package including relevant books (paper and audio), supporting materials, 1-on-1 email support, a weekly meal plan program, Primal Fuel, and much more.
+- The Primal Blueprint 21-Day Transformation Program: For those who really want to succeed and/or need advanced support, we offer a comprehensive package including relevant books (paper and audio), cookbook, app, health-supporting supplements much more.